How to use Google Ads Search Terms Report to improve ROI

 In summary, the Google Ads Search Terms Report is a vital resource for enhancing the efficacy of your Google Ads campaigns.
 It helps in understanding your audience’s search behaviour and refining your targeting strategy to better align with their needs, ultimately improving campaign performance and ROI.

-Access Search Terms Report From Within Google Ads
+Search Terms Google Ads

 Search Terms VS Keywords